ABDhaikal/prisma-express-template/README.md

 }
 ```

-14. add your error middleware to your index.ts so its can be run
-14. add your error middleware to your index.ts so its can be run
+1. add your error middleware to your index.ts so its can be run

 ```tsx
 import express from "express";